matrix-org/matrix-spec-proposals/proposals/4057-static-room-directory.md

 As resolving inherently exposes metadata to a third party, caching might also be desireable for privacy reasons.

+Users on homeservers that do not support this feature will not be able to resolve room aliases served statically.
+A workaround for this could be limiting the ability for setting a statically served room alias as the canonical alias of a room to a new room version, this could discourage users of using the feature in a state in which few homeservers support it.

 ## Alternatives

 Instead of defining room alias mappings in a well-known path, the current `.well-known/matrix/server` content